 CryptoGuard works silently in the background at the file system level, keeping track of remote computers and local processes that are modifying your documents and other files.

-On workstations, when CryptoGuard intercepts an attack on your personal files, it displays an Alert message as shown below:
+When CryptoGuard intercepts an attack on your personal files, it displays an Attack Intercepted message as shown below:

 When the above alert is displayed, the malicious process is neutralized.
 It can no longer harm your files.

-The following video illustrates a CryptoLocker ransomware attack on a workstation and how CryptoGuard can protect your files.
+The following video illustrates a CryptoWall and CTB-Locker ransomware attack on a workstation and how CryptoGuard will protect your files.